Health Service Psychology 2019-2020

 The Counseling Center (CC) provides a variety of counseling, consultation, crisis intervention, educational programming/outreach and referral services to the students, faculty and staff of Texas State.
 Individual/couples and group counseling services are limited to currently enrolled students.
 Initial consultation and crisis sessions are offered by staff daily, on a rotation basis, to respond to student needs.
 The CC staff also provide stress management and relaxation training; administer and interpret psychometric instruments; make educational presentations; design and present staff development workshops; consult with faculty, staff and family members regarding student situations; make referrals for services both within and outside the university; and serve on a variety of divisional and university-wide committees.
 The CC provides students in need of psychiatric assessment/treatment a referral to the Student Health Center psychiatrist.

-The CC staff is comprised of seven licensed psychologists, two doctoral level counselors, one master's level counselor, one licensed social worker, one case manager/referral specialist, two postdoctoral residents, three doctoral interns, contract counselors, three master's and/or doctoral practicum students, one senior administrative assistant, three administrative assistants, two graduate research assistants, and three part-time student workers.
+The CC staff is comprised of eight licensed psychologists, one master's level counselor, two licensed social worker with one social worker serving as case manager/referral specialist, three postdoctoral residents, two doctoral interns, contract counselors, three master's and/or doctoral practicum students, one senior administrative assistant, three administrative assistants, two graduate research assistants, and three part-time student workers.

 The Texas State internship program is designed to prepare interns to function as generalist psychologists by providing them with broad skills which are applicable in a variety of outpatient settings.
 Our overall goal is to train competent, ethical psychologists who have acquired the knowledge, skills and perspectives fundamental to professional practice.